Submission deadline: 10:00 p.m. ET,

-The Royal Architectural Institute of Canada (RAIC)and the Canada Council for the Arts (CCA) are pleased to invite architects to participate in the competition for the 2018 Governor General’s Medals in Architecture.
-The RAIC, with the RAIC College of Fellows, is proud to organize and administer the competition.
+The Royal Architectural Institute of Canada (RAIC)and the Canada Council for the Arts (CCA) are pleased to invite architects to participate in the competition for the Governor General’s Medals in Architecture.
+The RAIC is proud to organize and administer the competition.
 The Canada Council for the Arts is responsible for selecting and administering the peer assessment committee.

 The objective of the Governor General’s Medals in Architecture is to recognize and celebrate outstanding design in recently completed built projects of any size, type and geographical location by Canadian architects.
-The 2018 competition continues a tradition initiated by the Massey Medals in 1950, providing an important source of understanding of the nature of Canadian architecture and the regional, cultural and historic forces expressed in the built environment.
+The competition continues a tradition initiated by the Massey Medals in 1950, providing an important source of understanding of the nature of Canadian architecture and the regional, cultural, and historic forces expressed in the built environment.
 Outstanding design considers exemplary approaches to sustainability, and the support and advancement of equity, diversity, and inclusion.

 The following are NOT eligible: